AK140/InfectedPlugin/CONTRIBUTING.md

 Remember, the console can see every command you use, so never create / commands.

-Instead, you must go into the Player Listener and add a new .command or modify one.
+Instead, you must go into the "Commands" folder and make a new command class.
+Or, modify an existing command class.

+We use . commands rather than / commands.

 How
 ===